RichardJiang736/hackathon-2026/README.md

 ## Credits

 Built with [Ren'Py](https://www.renpy.org/).
-All art, writing, and audio are original.
+All art and writing are original.

 ---